tangowithcode/tango_with_django_2/manuscript/chapter-deployment.md

 When debugging, you may find it useful to delete or move the log files so that you don't have to scroll through a huge list of previous attempts.
 If the files are moved or deleted, they will be recreated automatically when a new request or error arises.
 The most recent issue appears at the bottom of the file, and it will provide you with the clues you need to solve it.
 Remember, you can always paste the error message into your search engine to see what others have done to solve the problem.
 We are sure that you won't be the first person to encounter the problem you are facing!

 X> ###Exercises
-X> Congratulations, you've successfully completed and deployed Rango!
+X> Congratulations, you've completed and deployed Rango!
 X>
 X> - Go through the [Django's Security Deployment Checklist](https://docs.djangoproject.com/en/2.1/howto/deployment/checklist/) and configure your application to be more secure.
 X> -  Tweet a link of your application to [@tangowithdjango](https://twitter.com/tangowithdjango).